10 Break-Out Sessions

 In doing so, we are guided by key principles which can serve as values and vision for reaffirming and renewing generational relationality on the levels of individuals, organisations, and communities.
 They primarily propose the hallmarks of positive collaboration across generations: how the idea of an intergenerational commitment to mutual and future-related responsibilities can be practised.

-These principles build on thousands of voices having shared their aspirations with us throughout the past two years, through global surveys, student essays, and research on intergenerational fairness, as well as a stream of global dialogues around frictions and common ground between generations, hosted together with the University of St. Gallen and the St. Gallen Collegium, as well as other partners, such as the 5th Element, the Learning Planet Alliance, the UN SDG Lab and the BCG Henderson Institute.
+These principles build on thousands of voices having shared their aspirations with us throughout the past two years, through global surveys, student essays, and research on intergenerational fairness, as well as a stream of global dialogues around frictions and common ground between generations, hosted together with the University of St. Gallen and the St. Gallen Collegium, as well as other partners, such as InTent, the 5th Element, the Learning Planet Alliance, the UN SDG Lab and the BCG Henderson Institute.

 Responsibility: Considering our Impact Today and Tomorrow